Dandelion (Taraxacum officinale).

 Non Selective Control of Dandelion.

-The key to adopt an integrated program of cultural and chemical means.
-The long term viability of Dandelion seed in the soil means that any management program needs to take this into account as weeds will reoccur from seed whilst this remains viable.
+The long term viability of Dandelion seed means that any management program needs to take this into account.
+This weed will keep reoccuring from seed whilst it remains viable, and so the use of pre-emergent herbicides should be given serious consideration.

 How to kill dandelions in the Autumn